The City of Kalamunda Community Health and Wellbeing Plan 2018 – 2022. identifies the health and wellbeing needs of the Kalamunda community

 Is designed to provide information and messaging to reinforce that no-one should provide alcohol to under 18's - risks include long-term damage to young, developing brains, injuries and the consequences of making poor decisions.

 A charity dedicated to fighting against heart disease.
 Aiming to have a world where people don't suffer or die prematurely because of heart disease.
-The Heart Foundation has two initatives which provide tools and resources to aide this journey to
+The Heart Foundation has two initiatives which provide tools and resources to aide this journey to a healthier,

 Call the Quitline 13 7848 (13 QUIT).